-In a study conducted by Kantar, consumers reported a +63% increase in social media usage since the coronavirus outbreak.
+In a study conducted by Kantar, consumers reported a +63% increase in social media engagement since the coronavirus outbreak.
 The recent bump in usage is translating into an increase in engagement on Instagram for brands across industries.
-As consumers turn to social channels as a place to connect, discover, and distract themselves from reality, brands are crafting timely campaigns that are resonating with online consumers.
+As consumers turn to social channels as a place to connect, discover, and educate themselves, brands are crafting timely campaigns that are resonating with online consumers.

-And that’s not to say that all industries are equal when it comes to this change in Instagram performance.
+And that’s not to say that all industries are equal when it comes to the change in Instagram performance.
 The sectors that are seeing the biggest surges in sales during social distancing are unsurprisingly seeing similar upticks in engagement on social media.
-Dash Hudson took a deep dive into 100 leading brands across industries, and found a +5.7% increase in engagement in March 2020 compared to February 2020.
-Brands in the beauty, home, and food industries all saw even higher rates of engagement in March compared to the prior month.
+Dash Hudson took a deep dive into 100 leading brands across industries, and found a +8.54% increase in engagement in April 2020 compared to February 2020.
+Brands in the beauty, home, food, and fashion industries all saw even higher rates of engagement in April compared to the pre-pandemic market.

 The Home Industry

 Hunkering down is giving people the chance to make their dream home a reality.
 From painting bathrooms and building fences to cleaning closets and organizing drawers, consumers are using this time to conquer their to-do lists and it’s paying off for brands in the home industry.

 Home brands saw an +17.33% rise in engagement in April 2020 compared to February 2020.
 At the same time, home brands also saw their online communities expand, with a +25.0% increase in average growth rate.